 ^{}D = Day on which the subscription, redemption or conversion application is processed by the Umbrella Fund's Registrar and Transfer Agent.
 Applications received by the Umbrella Fund's Registrar and Transfer Agent before the cut-off time on any full bank business day in Luxembourg will be processed on the following full bank business day.
 Applications received after the cut-off time will be processed on the next following full bank business day in Luxembourg.

-The Investment Manager of the Fund is the Management Company.
+Until 31st December 2024, the Investment Manager of the Fund is the Management Company.